cbitosc/HTF24-Team-037/Code_Of_Conduct.md

 ## Building a Positive Community

-At **MMMUT MCA Alumni Network**, we are dedicated to creating a community that is welcoming, inclusive, and professional.
+At **MMMUT    Alumni Network**, we are dedicated to creating a community that is welcoming, inclusive, and professional.
 By working together to uphold these values, we can create a platform that helps alumni and students connect, grow, and succeed.
 Let’s collaborate and innovate with respect and integrity, building a stronger alumni network for the future.

 ## Attribution